MIS2645 - MODELING WITH EXCEL

 In this course we will discuss the current state of the Enterprise 2.0 movement.
 We will also explore how social collaboration tools (often referred to as social media and Web 2.0) are being used by organizations to leverage the "wisdom of the crowds."
 Organizations are increasingly using tools such as blogs, wikis, social tagging, and social networking tools to achieve emergent collaboration and to break down information silos.
 Knowledge workers are also using social technologies to build their personal brand and personal network.

 Student projects will emphasize a “hands-on” approach to understanding the latest social technologies.
 We will use social network analysis (SNA) software, a methodology to analyze the structure of social networks, or the people-to-people connections in organizations.
 SNA is an increasingly popular application used by both management consultants and internal organizational practices (e.g., knowledge management, IS, HR, R&D) to understand information flows and “influencers” inside and outside a company.
+We will also use software tools such as NodeXL & text analysis tools to “listen” to what is being said on social platforms.
 Another project will have students create a social media campaign for an organization, including providing metrics on how to evaluate the success of the campaign.
 We will also experiment with mobile applications, such as location-based services (e.g., Foursquare, SCVNGR) on smartphones.

 Prerequisite: FME1000 & FME1001